 Name of creator

 British architect and archaeologist.
 Born, Brighton 1841.
 Died, Mehamid 1926.
 Educated privately.
 His first architectural appointment was with Sir Gilbert Scott where he was responsible for church restorations.
 Surveyor of the Fabric, Sir Paul's Cathedral, 1897.
 Architect to the Dean and Chapter, Chichester Cathedral, 1900.
 Took up residence in Egypt in the early 1900s after retiring from general practice.
 Worked with J. J. Tylor at El-Kâb, and was involved with the publishing of some of the private tombs there.
 Assisted Quibell and Green at Hierakonpolis.
 Appointed to oversee the restoration of buildings in Egypt, including ancient monuments.
 Published several books relating to his work on excavations as well as architectural related works.

-Given to the Society of Antiquaries under the condition that the Keeper of the Egyptian and Assyrian Antiquities at the British Museum, and the Society of Antiquaries were able to extract and retain relevant information for their respective archives.
+The manuscripts were originally given to the Society of Antiquaries with the condition that the Keeper of the Egyptian and Assyrian Antiquities at the British Museum and the Society of Antiquaries could extract and retain relevant information for their respective archives.
 Any residue would then be passed on to the Corporation of Brighton.
-In the event all three bodies waived their claim on these papers which were then subsequently offered to the Griffith Institute.
+In the event, all three bodies waived their claim on these papers, which were then subsequently offered to the Griffith Institute.
 The accession of the Somers Clarke MSS was announced at the Griffith Institute Committee meeting on 29-04-1948.